fluxcd/flux2-kustomize-helm-example/README.md

 Note that with `path: ./apps/staging` we configure Flux to sync the staging Kustomize overlay and with `dependsOn` we tell Flux to create the infrastructure items before deploying the apps.

-Fork this repository and export your GitHub personal access token, username and repo name:
+Fork this repository on your personal GitHub account and export your GitHub access token, username and repo name:

 ```sh
 export GITHUB_TOKEN=<your-token>